-1.2 Scope
+1.2 SCOPE & OBJECTIVES

 This Procurement Policy is made under Section 108 of the Local Government Act 2020 (the Act).
 The Act is the crucial legislative framework that regulates the process of all local government procurement in Victoria.
-Section 108 of the Act requires Council to prepare, approve and comply with a procurement policy encompassing the principles, processes and procedures applied to purchasing goods, services and works.
+Section 108 of the Act requires Council to prepare, approve and comply with a procurement policy encompassing the principles, processes and procedures applied to purchasing goods, services and undertaking of works.